telerik/xamarin-forms-docs/controls/calendar/scheduling/calendar-scheduling-ui-customization.md

 ---
-title: Customizable Scheduling UIs
+title: Customizing Scheduling UIs
 page_title: Xamarin Calendar Documentation | Scheduling UI
 description: Check our &quot;Scheduling UI&quot; documentation article for Telerik Calendar for Xamarin control.
 position: 1
 slug: calendar-scheduling-ui-customization
 ---

-# Customizable Scheduling UIs
+# Customizing Scheduling UIs

 With R3 2020 Release the views used within the built-in Scheduling UI control can be customized.
 You can edit the control templates of the different views and apply customizations.